rafaelmbcosta/cypress_playground/README.md

 ### DESCRIPTION

-App created for me to play with cypress, using local react and css grid
+Project created for cypress studies, It's a React app with tests

 ### HOW TO RUN

 1. Install Dependencies
 ```
-npm install
+yarn
 ```

 2. Run server